elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >         78
 >
 >
-> 3. There is also a special value of -17, which disables oom&#95;killer for that process.
-In the example below, oom&#95;score returns a value of O, indicating that this process would not be killed.
+> 3. There is also a special value of -17, which disables oom_killer for that process.
+In the example below, oom_score returns a value of O, indicating that this process would not be killed.
 >
 >         # cat /proc/12465/oom_score
 >         78